Sociology of the body: Body image and related disorders

 Sociology of the body has become deeply affected by society and the way in which society views one another, which in turn results in the way in which people, as individuals, view themselves.
-At one end of the spectrum, there are eating disorders such as anorexia and bulimia, and on the other end, there is a growing epidemic of obesity, especially in the US.
+At one end of the spectrum, there are eating disorders such as anorexia nervosa, bulimia nervosa, binge-eating disorder, and body dysmorphic disorder, and on the other end, there is a growing epidemic of obesity, especially in the US.
 Both ideals have increased widely over the last few decades due in part to growing mass media coverage in which there are norms within society and the always growing pressure to either look and feel a certain way.